 Nonetheless, the path to the grills is well shoveled and I was able to reset the GFI outlet on the deck which had rendered the deck lightless Thursday and required me at the time to grill by iPhone light.
 The cold weather has unfortunately stifled my creativity too (of course some will argue I have no creativity, but I will ignore my best friends for now).
 So, when I glanced at a plank grilling book at a bookstore over the weekend, I thought of adapting something different to the grill and voila, I have tonight’s dinner.

 Everyone knows I hate boneless, skinless, chicken breasts.
 I would much rather take a fryer, cut it up/spatchcock it/roto it/whatever, than grill a nondescript breast.
-In fact, I'm slightly embarrassed Slashfood featured this picture in their Drool Over This feature.
 So, when I decided to grill chicken tonight, I decided to not only cut it up, but to grill it on a cedar plank.

 The extra step that made dinner easy, was the pesto I had frozen in ice cube trays.
 I can’t remember where I picked this hack up, but it has paid off time and time again.